Remembering the life of Donald Bott 1933 - 2019

 Don was even smiling during his last hospitalization.
 He was aware of his impending death, but had a friendly greeting and a hug for those who came to say a final goodbye.
 "I'll miss you," he told everyone.

-Don is survived by his wife, Marilyn; four daughters, Kimberly (Robert) Billings, Kelly (Mack McGuire) Seebauer, Teri Archiable and Wendy (Frank) McCown; four grandchildren , Erin (Jeff) Olson, Courtney (Jason) Pedretti, Brooke Seebauer and Adam (Erin) Archiable; and 10 great-grandchildren, Joclyn Pedretti, Kaden Pedretti, Alise Patraw, Evan Pedretti, Landen Pedretti, Alie Patraw, Anesa Patraw, Maddox Olson, Brady Olson and Colby Archiable; a sister, Betty (Harlan) Stoleson; and a sister-in-law, Lola Bott.
+Don is survived by his wife, Marilyn; four daughters, Kimberly (Robert) Billings, Kelly (Mac McGuire) Seebauer, Teri Archiable and Wendy (Frank) McCown; four grandchildren, Erin (Jeff) Olson, Courtney (Jason) Pedretti, Brooke Seebauer and Adam (Erin) Archiable; and 10 great-grandchildren, Jocelyn Pedretti, Kaden Pedretti, Evan Pedretti, Landon Pedretti, Alise Patraw, Alie Patraw, Anesa Patraw, Maddox Olson, Brady Olson and Colby Archiable; a sister, Betty (Harlan) Stoleson; and a sister-in-law, Lola Bott.

-He is also survived by Marilyn's family, which includes three children, Robert (Cathy) Brown, Becky (Randy) Bion, and Buffy Brown; four grandchildren, Jessica (Steve) Schmitz, Wyliam Wuensch, Alyson (Matt) Amos, and Brandon (Marissah Bester) Brown; and three great-grandchildren, Ka'liyah Bester, Aurora Bester-Brown and Sawyer Amos.
+He is also survived by Marilyn's family, which includes three children, Robert (Cathy) Brown, Becky (Randy) Bion, and Buffy (Allen Noel) Brown; four grandchildren, Jessica (Steve) Schmitz, Wyliam Wuensch (Rebecca Winkleman), Alyson (Matt) Amos, and Brandon (Marissah Bester) Brown; and three great-grandchildren, Ka'liyah Bester, Aurora Bester-Brown and Sawyer Amos.

 Don was preceded in death by his parents, Harold and Mary (True) Bott; a brother, Gerald Bott; and his former wife, Joyce (LaPoint) Bott.